ezrillex/nestjs-challenge/README.md

    - AUTO_ROLE (roles can be set by writing (admin/manager) at start of email)
 2. Run prisma migrations.
 3. npm run start:dev
+4. Stripe CLI to trigger payment confirmation.
+5. ngrok to route to the webhook.
+And setup stripe to send event succeeded and fail to there.
+   - <ngrok link>/payments/webhook

 ## Mandatory Features
 1. ✅ Authentication endpoints